john-science/john-science.github.io/_posts/2023-04-11-python-venvs.md

 C:\Users\USER_NAME\codes\scratch\my_venv\lib\site-packages
 ```

 Notice the important change here, the `my_venv` folders are now in the path.
-And they come BEFORE the Python system libraries.
+And they come after the Python standard libraries.
 This tells us that when we run Python code inside our venv, it will look in a special set of directories in that venv for third-party libraries.
 This is how we keep the third-party libraries in our various projects separate.

 ### Bonus Round: Python versions